 - GPS Signal Test

 - Battery Test

-What makes the app so useful is the massive amount of benchmarking results that they’ve collected over the years as well as their list of the top 50 devices.
+What makes the app so useful is the massive amount of benchmarking results that they’ve collected over the years as well as its list of the top 50 devices.
 Once you run the test on your smartphone or tablet you can then select the ranking tab to see how your device compares.

 So what makes AnTuTu Benchmarking the go-to benchmark?
 For one, they’ve partnered with the likes of Samsung, Qualcomm, Intel & Nvidia to help make one of the best of most accurate benchmarking tools available.

-Available for both Android & iOS [FREE]
+Available for both iOS [FREE]

 PC Mark & 3D Mark